RobertTalbert/sevensteps/SevenSteps.md

 Image credit: [https://static.pexels.com/photos/55666/pexels-photo-55666.jpeg](https://static.pexels.com/photos/55666/pexels-photo-55666.jpeg)

 ## Introduction

 ### What (and who) this workbook is for

-This workbook is a guide for participants in my (Robert Talbert's) workshops on **flipped learning design**.
-It is a brief overview for higher education faculty who are interested in a systematic, structured approach for planning lessons based on a __flipped learning__ framework.
-The purpose of this book is to provide a framework for __planning a single lesson in a flipped learning environment__.
-By working through this workbook, you'll be introduced to a simple, repeatable workflow that can help you get started planning your lessons using sound principles of flipped learning design in a way that won't overburden or overwhelm you.
+This workbook is intended to provide a structured framework for designing a class using the principles of __flipped learning__.
+It is intended for any higher education faculty, regardless of your familiarity with the concept of flipped learning.
+In this workbook, you will learn a __systematic, structured framework for planning a single lesson in a flipped learning environment__.
+The idea is that if you can plan a single lesson in a single course using the principles of flipped learning, and if you can get comfortable with the nuts and bolts of a planning workflow, then you can work outward to "flip" an entire course if you choose and it won't be extraordinarily time-consuming or stressful.

 This workbook was originally written for a two-day minicourse on flipped learning design that I facilitated at the Mathematical Association of America MathFest conference in Washington, D.C. on August 6--8, 2015.
 It was inspired by Dee Fink's article/workbook _A self-directed guide to designing courses for significant learning_[^ref2] which I highly recommend as a companion piece.
 Dee Fink's booklet serves as a highly useful guide for "macro" design of courses at the large scale, whereas this workbook hopefully is useful for designing lessons at the "micro" scale and in an environment specifically oriented toward flipped learning.

-A significantly expanded version of this workbook will appear in my forthcoming book _Flipped Learning: A Guide for Higher Education Faculty_ coming from Stylus Publications in May 2017.
-More information about the book is found [on my website](http://rtalbert.org/book), and you can preorder the book [at Stylus' website](https://sty.presswarehouse.com/Books/BookDetail.aspx?productID=468277).
+My book _Flipped Learning: A Guide for Higher Education Faculty_ (Stylus 2017) contains a significantly expanded version of this workbook along with an extensive treatment of the history, theory, and practice of flipped learning in higher education.
+You can order it from [Stylus' website](https://sty.presswarehouse.com/Books/BookDetail.aspx?productID=468277) or on [Amazon](http://a.co/hrqEnMy).

-### How use this book
+### How the workbook is structured and how to use it

+After this introduction, there is a brief section that attempts to give a working definition of flipped learning and some of the key terms used in the workbook so that all users will be on the same page when designing course materials.
+Then, there are seven short sections, one for each of the seven steps of flipped learning design.
+Each section has four parts:

+1. _What we are going to do in this step:_ A short description of the outcome of the design step in question.
+2. _Why are we going to do it:_ Some rationale based on theory and practice as to why this step is what it is, and where it is.
+3. _Activities for you:_ Concrete workbook activities to complete that will lead you through the design in that step.
+4. Then there is a set of _frequently asked questions_ (FAQs) about the step.

 The recommended way to use this book is as follows:

 + First, choose a **course** that you teach, or will teach soon, to which you'd be interested in applying the principles of flipped learning.
-(If you're not sure what those are, we'll define them shortly.)
 + Then, select a **single lesson** from within that one course.
 By "lesson" we mean the block of content that you might set aside for a typical class meeting of 50 to 75 minutes.
-Variations on that definition of "lesson" are OK.
 + Then, **follow through the process** outlined in this booklet to design a flipped learning-oriented plan for that one lesson in that one course.

-Then, of course, go and teach the lesson with that plan and see how it goes.
-Then repeat.
+If you have the opportunity, you should then actually deploy that lesson to live students, collect data and responses, and see how it went.

 You might wish to read through the workbook once with the lesson in mind, then read it again and get your hands dirty with planning the second time.
 By doing the activities with an awareness of the overall picture and the background, you should end up with something that is close to a coherent, workable lesson that stays true to the pedagogical framework of flipped learning.

-Once we get to the seven actual steps of flipped learning design, each step is given in its own section.
-Each section except for Step 5 contains:

-+ __Philosophy:__ We'll describe the ideas behind the step you're about to perform.
-+ __Activity:__ This is a guided set of tasks to help you complete the step.
-+ __Frequently asked questions (FAQ's):__ Questions commonly asked about this part of the process.

-Eventually the hope is that you'll find the right mutation of this workflow that works for you, commit it to your academic muscle memory, and then the book won't be necessary except as a reference or something to pass along to others.

-### What to do if you have questions or corrections
+### If you have questions, corrections, suggestions, etc.

-If you have questions or corrections, please just contact me by email or Twitter; my contact information is on the front of this book.
+Questions, corrections, suggestions, etc. are most welcome.
+The best way to report them is to contact me using one of the contacts at the front of the workbook.
+You can also go to the GitHub site for this workbook and submit a pull request: [https://github.com/RobertTalbert/sevensteps](https://github.com/RobertTalbert/sevensteps).

-## Background: What exactly is flipped learning?
+## Background: What is flipped learning?

-### What is flipped learning?

 Throughout this workbook we will use the following definition of flipped learning: